-- Close the load plate (A), then push the load lever (B) until it snaps into the retention tab. - 7.
-If installing a dual-core CPU, connect the chassis fan cable to the CHA_FAN connector to ensure system stability.
+- Close the load plate (A), then push the load lever (B) until it snaps into the retention tab. - If installing a dual-core CPU, connect the chassis fan cable to the chassis fan connector to ensure system stability.

-The motherboard supports Intel® LGA775 processors with the Intel® Enhanced Memory 64 Technology (EM64T), Enhanced Intel SpeedStep® Technology (EIST), and Hyper-Threading Technology.
+The motherboard supports Intel[®] LGA775 processors with Hyper-Threading Technology.
 Refer to the Appendix for more information on these CPU features.